Saturday, June 15, 2019

 Week 4: Judge Jeff Ford of the 6th Judicial Circuit Court explained DUI Court, DUI statutes and enforcement as well as Drug Court programs and drug enforcement.
 State Trooper Tony Micele explained DUI enforcement details on everything from sobriety tests and the legal framework they have to operate within to help ensure convictions.
 He repeatedly emphasized that they were "not out to get people," but also that these offenses have deadly consequences for both offenders and innocent people.

 Week 5 was on active shooters and responding to them.
-I'll be covering that class in a separate post and link it here when it's up.
+This is covered in a separate Cheat Sheet post here.

 Week 6: Tours of the Champaign County satellite jail and METCAD.
 The jail tour was instructive regardless of one's views on the various contentious issues on jail expansion, criminal justice reform, etc. Some of the logistical and security issues are made more clear regardless of what future direction one supports.
 It can also make clear the very real safety and security concerns with a county budget stretched to the brink when you see how that affects the lives of both the jailed population and jail staff.
 The life and safety of everyone in the facility (staff or inmate) depend on other people being able to assist them and functioning equipment.